wangerekaharun/wangerekaharun/README.md

 ### Hi there 👋

-Am Harun Wangereka, an Android Developer also Google Developer Expert for Android.
+- Am Harun Wangereka, an Android Developer also Google Developer Expert for Android.
 Am passionate about creating quality applications.
 Never tired of learning and building the tech community and helping other developers upscale their skills.
 I love contributing to open source projects and writing technical articles on Android and Kotlin topics.

+- Currently, I'm working at (Apollo Agriculture)[https://www.apolloagriculture.com/] In this role, we’re helping Apollo Agriculture make financing for small-scale farmers accessible to everyone.
+I collaborate with a cross-functional team to define, design and ship new features for the agent's app and agro-dealers app.

-I am very passionate about giving back to the community and share the knowledge and experiences I have over time as an Android Developer.I have given talks & sessions in the following events:
+- I am very passionate about giving back to the community and share the knowledge and experiences I have over time as an Android Developer.I have given talks & sessions in the following events:
  - Android254, Kotlin Kenya Meetups, Kotlin Everywhere and droidconKE.
  - Devfest Nairobi, Devfest Kisumu, Devfest Eldoret & Devfest Dar-es-Salam.
  - Apps:Lab Tech Tours across over 6 universities in Kenya.
  - GeeksTalkThursday
  - Io Exnded events across various GDGs across the world.

 ### Book Author, [Saving Data In Android, Second Edition](https://www.raywenderlich.com/books/saving-data-on-android)